eleanor-clifford/vim-venus/README.md

 By default vimtex is also started in markdown files (if it is installed).
 This can be disabled, see [doc/venus.txt](./doc/venus.txt)

-If Venus is misbehaving, you can see the raw REPL output in the job buffers, named according to the name of the language.
-(Only in vim currently, not neovim)

 # Mappings